 Reduce Acid Intake: Not only can acid from bacteria cause cavities, but acidic foods and drinks can also erode enamel directly.
 It is best to reduce your intake of acidic drinks, such as wine, soda, energy drinks and sports drinks.
 If you do choose to drink these beverages, use a straw if you can.
 This will help protect the teeth from exposure.

 Chew Gum: After eating or drinking, the acids from the food and drink temporarily soften the tooth enamel.
 Thus, it is best not to brush immediately after eating (unless directed to do so by your dentists).
 Instead, use the body’s natural defense—saliva—by chewing a piece of sugarless gum.
 The excess saliva created by chewing the gum will wash food particles away from teeth and help to neutralize the acids present.
 This prepares your teeth for brushing.

 For more information, call Engelhardt & Associates in Fort Collins, Colorado, at 970-484-4890.
-Dr. Engelhardt, Dr. Ralston, Dr. Nelson and our team look forward to seeing you soon!
+Dr. Engelhardt, Dr. Beseda, Dr. Nelson and our team look forward to seeing you soon!